About Big New York

 In 2008, Christian created “Bass Symphony: Celebrating the Gift of Music through the Spirit of Youth”.
 This non-profit event showcased middle and high school students performing all original compositions arranged for 4, 5, 6, 7, 8, and 12-string electric and upright basses.
 The concert was featured in the Old Bridge Observer newspaper.

-Christian has added Clinician to his lengthy resume.
+Christian has now added Clinician to his lengthy resume.
 His bass clinic for the Virginia Bass Forum focused on groove techniques.
 He is an endorsed artist for Warwick and Framus, and now headlines his own live shows, closing out each year with an annual Christmas performance.
-His first solo singles are available now, with a full CD release coming soon.
-He is also working on an instrumental bass CD project, which will feature performances from some of the biggest names in the bass community.